dlete/wk_eos/documentation/references.md

 # Questions

 ## Why can't set specific version of ansible in Dockerfile?
-A. Because you were using the parameter `ENV` incorrectly.
-You were using `ENV VERSION 15.1` and should have been writing `ENV VERSION=15.1`.
-You were missing the `=` symbol.
+A. Because the ARG where placed before the FROM command.
+The ARG have to be after the FROM command.
+This seems to be a bug.

 Q. Why have images with no names? and why can't be deleted saying they have child images?